Dive Deeper with Leah Carey

 SPEAKER 21: I used to.
 I don’t anymore.

 LEAH: What’s the difference?

 SPEAKER 21: I just feel like it’s a part of getting older that I just don’t care anymore.

 SPEAKER 22: I do.
 I do worry about that but my guy loves the way I taste.
 I’m like, “That’s disgusting.”

 SPEAKER 23: No. Opposite.
-Part of my whole accepting bodies thing, which includes burps and farts of which I share a lot with the world
+Part of my whole accepting bodies which includes burps and farts of which I share a lot with the world

 SPEAKER 24: Not even sexually, you know this.
-So yeah, I don’t have problems with the way that I smell or taste and people are allowed to have their preference like I suppose If someone went down on me were like, “Oh yeah, I’m not really into the smell” then I would respect that but I would also question whether they actually like me.
+So yeah, I don’t have problems with the way that I smell or taste and people are allowed to have their preference like if I suppose If someone went down on me were like, “Oh yeah, I’m not really into the smell” then I would respect them but I would also question whether they actually like me.

 SPEAKER 25: I did when I was younger for sure.
 But now, I know that I’ve gotten so much good feedback from so many men about how good I taste so there’s that.